Is it possible to be to have 100 happy days?

 I know for me happiness makes me appreciate life so much more.
-Happiness makes you content, loved and all warm and fuzzy.
+Happiness makes you content, loved, and all warm and fuzzy.

-In this day and age there however are a lot of things to be negative or sad about.
+In this day and age there, however, are a lot of things to be negative or sad about.
 Being positive doesn’t seem like a hard thing to do.

 Recently while blog hopping I came across the 100 Happy Days project.
-I’m calling it project rather than a challenge.
+I’m calling it a project rather than a challenge.
 A challenge makes it sound like it’s hard or difficult, and being happy shouldn’t be hard.
 It should be easy.

 challenge project is simple.
 For 100 days you take a photo of whatever makes/made you happy.
 You share that image using a social media platform and via using the hashtag #100happydays.